Decision Taking as a Service: DTaaS

 \subsection{DTaaS risk analysis}

+DTaaS is a thought experiment rather than common practice.
+DTaaS for short episodes or limited to relatively confined decision classes is common practice, but DTaaS for the full width of $m_U$ decision rights seems to be unusual.
+Nevertheless, even as a thought experiment DTaaS is amenable to risk analysis.
 There is a plethora of potential risks that DTaaS carries with it for its consumer.
 I will mention only a few aspects of the risk analysis. \begin{itemize} \item There may be a risk of vendor lock in when $U$ makes use of DTaaS provided by $a$ If DP is outsourced to $a$ there is a risk that $U$ may not be able to realize backsourcing of its DM activities, thus becoming dependent of $a$.
-This is a reason for not outsourcing DP to the same service provider as the one to which DT is being outasked.
+This may be a reason for not outsourcing DP to the same service provider as the one to which DT is being outtasked.
 It even suggests that outsourcing DP brings with it a higher risk of vendor lock in than outtasking DT may do.
 If only DT has been outtasked to $a$, $U$ must make sure, and communicate that backtasking DT from $a$ is an option at regular instances of time.

 \item Like in the case of an external consultant $U$'s appreciation of $a$'s services may degrade.
 In that case $a$'s staff may withdraw from its involvement in a DTaaS sourcement if its authority has become problematic and its activity is less effective.